-New Conservative would slowly raise the eligibility age of Superannuation to 70, in one year increments per decade, starting in 2030 and completing in 2070.
+New Conservative would slowly raise the eligibility age of Superannuation in one year increments per decade, increasing to 66 in 2030 and 70 by 2070.
 This means that those entering the workforce now will receive it at 70, but those near retirement will not face any changes.

-KiwiSaver will continue to be available at age 65, so that those who work physically demanding jobs can still plan to retire earlier.
+KiwiSaver will be changed to allow partial access from age 60, so that those who work physically demanding jobs can still plan to retire earlier.